milanaryal/milanaryal.github.io/_posts/2015/2015-02-11-integrating-social-meta-tags-into-jekyll.md

 image:      your post image path # /assets/img/image.jpg
 excerpt:    "for meta description" # Optional for overring content excerpt
-categories: your post categories # ["category1"] - best is to have one category in a post tags        your post tags # ["tag1", "tag2", "tag3"] - you can have several post tags
+categories: your post categories # ["category1"] - best is to have one category in a post
+tags:       your post tags # ["tag1", "tag2", "tag3"] - you can have several post tags
 ---
 {% endhighlight %}